Verge3D Developer Kit

 To create a custom Puzzles block, edit the puzzles/src/puzzles_blocks.js file.
 You can get inspired by already existing puzzles.
 Register it in a relevant toolbox category in the top of the file.

-Build and copy the Puzzles runtime to your Verge3D installation folder.
+Build and copy the Puzzles runtime into the Verge3D installation folder.
 You should now find your new puzzle in the toolbox of the Puzzles editor.

 Instead of editing puzzles_blocks.js, you can put your custom code in a plugin which makes it more reusable.